-The result of subsection (c) is to allow the BIOCOB of vehicle covered by a certificate of title to take free of claims and security interests created by the seller (e.g., an inventory security interest created by an auto dealer who sells the vehicle to a BIOCOB), even if the secured party holds the certificate of title; but, like Section 9-320, subsection (c) does not allow the BIOCOB to take free of a security interest created by a consignor to the dealer that sold the vehicle, if the security interest is perfected under this act, because that is not a security interest created by the seller, unless the consignor and dealer/consignee are the same or are so closely connected as to be treated as the same entity.
+The result of subsection (c) is to allow the BIOCOB of a vehicle covered by a certificate of title to take free of claims and security interests created by the seller (e.g., an inventory security interest created by an auto dealer who sells the vehicle to a BIOCOB), even if the secured party holds the certificate of title; but, like Section 9-320, subsection (c) does not allow the BIOCOB to take free of a security interest created by a consignor to the dealer that sold the vehicle, if the security interest is perfected under this act, because that is not a security interest created by the seller, unless the consignor and dealer/consignee are the same or are so closely connected as to be treated as the same entity.
 This reflects long-standing UCC policy that even a BIOCOB only takes free of security interests created by his or her seller, not security interests created by other or prior parties.
 But see Section 18(b) (the entrustment rule) for buyer remedies in a consignment scenario.

 Section 19 is consistent with the UCC and most case law.
 It also resolves a related issue: Can a buyer of vehicle from a dealer be a BIOCOB without execution of the certificate of title?
-The UCC definition of BIOCOB is not specific on this, but is broad enough to accommodate this as a common dealer practice.
+The UCC definition of BIOCOB is not specific on this, but is broad enough to accommodate this as a common practice.
 The cases are split.
-However, this is a common dealer practice, and Sections 18(b) and 19(c) protect a consumer buying from a dealer without execution of a certificate of title.
+However, this is a common practice in sales by dealers, and Sections 18(b) and 19(c) protect a consumer in the common position of buying from a dealer without execution of a certificate of title.
 Rights as between the dealer and its secured party or consignor, such as the priorities of claims to the sales proceeds, are left to other law.
 See, e.g., UCC Article 9 Sections 9-102(a)(64), 9-315, 9-322.
 "Execution" is defined at UCOTA Section 3(a)(11).

 SECTION 20.
-EFFECT OF INCORRECT INFORMATION OR OMISSION.
+EFFECT OF OMISSION OR INCORRECT INFORMATION.

-- (a) Except as otherwise provided in this section, a certificate of title, certificate of origin, security interest statement, or other record required or authorized by this [act] is effective even if it contains incorrect information or required information is omitted. - (b) In addition to any rights provided under Section 18 or 19, if a certificate of title, certificate of origin, security interest statement, or other record is seriously misleading because it contains incorrect information or omits required information, a purchaser of the vehicle to which the record relates takes free of any claim or interest [the validity of which is dependent on the correct information or omitted information,] [which would have been contained in the record if the correct or omitted information had been provided,] to the extent that the purchaser gives value in reasonable reliance on the incorrect information or the absence of the omitted information.

-(c) Except as otherwise provided in subsection (d) or in Section 24(c), a description of the vehicle, including the vehicle identification number, to which a certificate of title, certificate of origin, security interest statement, or other record relates that otherwise satisfies the requirements of this [act] is not seriously misleading, even if not specific and accurate, if the description, reasonably identifies the vehicle.

-(d) With respect to a security interest or other interest indicated in the files of the office and not indicated on a written certificate of title, a failure to indicate the information specifically or accurately is not seriously misleading if a search of the files of the office using the correct vehicle identification number, or other required information, using the office's standard search logic, if any, would disclose the security interest or other interest.
+- (a) Except as otherwise provided in this section, a certificate of title, certificate of origin, security-interest statement, or other record required or authorized by this [act] is effective even if it contains incorrect information or does not contain required information. - (b) In addition to any rights provided under Section 18 or 19, if a certificate of title, certificate of origin, security-interest statement, or other record is seriously misleading because it contains incorrect information or omits required information, a purchaser of the vehicle to which the record relates takes free of any interest that would have been indicated in the record if the correct or omitted information had been indicated, to the extent that the purchaser gives value in reasonable reliance on the incorrect information or the absence of the omitted information. - (c) Except as otherwise provided in subsection (d) or Section 25(c), a description of the a vehicle, including the vehicle identification number, in a certificate of title, certificate of identifies the vehicle. - (d) With respect to a security interest or other interest indicated in the files of the office and not indicated on a written certificate of title, a failure to indicate the information specifically or accurately is not seriously misleading if a search of the files of the office using the correct vehicle identification number or other required information, using the office's standard search logic, if any, would disclose the security interest or other interest.